Rami-Sabbagh/Rami-Sabbagh.github.io/_posts/2019-08-08-Hacking-my-router-settings.md

 ![04-device-found.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/04-device-found.png)

-That will capture all the wifi frames recieved by my adapter, and store them into a `.cap` file, It would also display the list of connected clients, as you see, I've highlighted the target device (my dad's phone).
+That will capture all the wifi frames received by my adapter, and store them into a `.cap` file, It would also display the list of connected clients, as you see, I've highlighted the target device in my case (my dad's phone).

 ### 5. Deauthunticate the target device
 Inorder to successfully decrypt the wifi frames into packets, I have to know the wifi password, and to capture the 4 steps handshake.

-The device is already connected, so I have to deauthunticate it first (so it handshakes again), inorder to do that, I openned another terminal and executing the following:
+The device is already connected, so I have to deauthunticate it first (so it handshakes again), inorder to do that, I openned another terminal and executed the following:
 ```
 aireplay-ng --deauth 10 -a C0:4A:00:XX:XX:XX -c 50:9E:A7:XX:XX:XX mon0
 ```